-The value of kMax in FdBinauralRendererParam() should be equal to or less than 48 (bands).
-The value of kConv in FdBinauralRendererParam() should be equal to 32.
-The average of nFilter[k] values in VoffBrirParam() should be less than or equal to 64.
-The values of rt60[k] in SfrBrirParam() should be less than or equal to 1.0 (sec).
+The value of kMax in FdBinauralRendererParam() may be equal to or less than 48 (bands).
+The value of kConv in FdBinauralRendererParam() may be equal to 32.
+The average of nFilter[k] values in VoffBrirParam() may be less than or equal to 64.
+The values of rt60[k] in SfrBrirParam() may be less than or equal to 1.0 (sec).

-If binaural rendering is activated, measured BRIR positions should be passed to mpegh3daLocalSetupInformation().
+If binaural rendering is activated, measured BRIR positions may be passed to mpegh3daLocalSetupInformation().

 All renderer stages thereby are set to a target layout that is equal to the BRIR measurement setup.
-Preferably, the BRIR measurement positions for standard target layouts 2.0, 5.1, 10.2 and 7.1.4 should be provided.
+Preferably, the BRIR measurement positions for standard target layouts 2.0, 5.1, 10.2 and 7.1.4 may be provided.